Mohammed-alsalim/Mohammed-alsalim/README.md

 ### Hi there 👋

+## Education

+I am Mohammed Al-salim.
+I am studying Web Design and Development at the Northern Alberta Institute of Technology (NAIT).
 <!--
 **Mohammed-alsalim/Mohammed-alsalim** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.